Team Leader: Ms K Sankey

 In Design and Technology pupils combine practical and technological skills with creative thinking to design and make products and systems that meet human needs.
 They learn to use current technologies and consider the impact of future technological developments.
 They learn to think creatively and intervene to improve the quality of life, solving problems as individuals and members of a team.

 Pupils will have experience of working in all the Technology areas offered, during their progress through KS3.
-During KS3 pupils complete a series of projects in cooking and nutrition, textiles & graphics.
-In KS4 they can opt for one full GCSE or technical award course in any of the mentioned material areas.
+During KS3 pupils complete a series of projects in food technology, design technology, textiles & graphics.
+In KS4 they can opt for one full GCSE or vocational award course in any of the mentioned areas.

 In Years 7 and 8 pupils study a wide range of projects designed to develop a wide range of both designing and making skills whilst providing a broad and balanced DT curriculum from which pupils can make informed choices for their GCSE Option choices.

 Key stage 3:

 Year 7 Projects include:

 - Graphics and 3D drawing

 - Stress chickens (juggling bags)